aeonics-io/aeonics.jit/README.md

 ## Plugin: "aeonics.jit"

-This *Bloodstream Enterprise Suite* plugin provides dynamic runtime compilation and execution of components from simple source files.
+This Aeonics software plugin provides dynamic runtime compilation and execution of components from simple source files.

 ## Compile and package